 Uh oh – you can feel it coming!
 The painful, scratchy feeling that tells you a sore throat is on its way.
-Most of us would recognise a sore throat as one of the first signs of colds and flu.
+Most of us would recognise a sore throat as one of the first signs of a cold or the flu.
 Adults usually catch at least two common colds per year – children even more – which makes throat pain one of the most common reasons people will go to their doctor.

 When someone says they have a ‘sore throat’, most of the time they mean they have a pain in their neck – literally, pain in the pharynx (the muscular tube at the back of your mouth connecting the sinuses and food pipe), the larynx (or voice box) or in the tonsils (the soft tissue lumps at both sides of the back of the throat).
 However, the term ‘sore throat’ can affect any part of the throat lining – either all at once, or different parts of the throat at different times.

 Why me?
 What causes a sore throat?

 In most cases, the cause of throat pain in adults are viral infections – in fact 8–9 out of 10 cases* are caused by the tricky little things!
 This means antibiotics are not useful in treating most sore throats.
 There are other causes of pain in the throat, including allergens, pollution and dry air.
 Other factors like cold temperature and low humidity can play a role in the development of a sore throat, so take a look around you when you start to feel that scratchy, tickly tell-tale warning sign that a sore throat is incoming.

 Interestingly, most of the discomfort you feel from a sore throat is actually caused by inflammation.
 In the case of viral infection, your immune system creates inflammation at the site of infection to help kill the virus – and it’s this response that is most likely the cause of the pain and discomfort you feel.
 Don’t worry though, there are ways to help relieve the symptoms of a sore throat.